Interview on NJ ODP’s Road To Becoming A Great Player

 Diane Scavuzzo: How do you identify talented youth soccer players in New Jersey at the tryouts?

 James Galanis: We look for players who are comfortable on the ball and intelligent without the ball.
 Youth soccer players who want to learn, and have a strong mentality.
-At the ODP tryouts, we look for youth soccer players who are determined, and are physically well coordinated — youth soccer players who are competitive and have a good attitude.
+At the ODP tryouts, we look for youth soccer players who are determined and physically well coordinated — youth soccer players who are competitive and have a good attitude.

 Diane Scavuzzo: What does a good attitude look like?